obonaventure/cnp3/book/network/network.rst

     return ( ( ( lsp1.seq > lsp2.seq) and ( (lsp1.seq-lsp2.seq)<=32) ) or
     	     ( ( lsp1.seq < lsp2.seq) and ( (lsp2.seq-lsp1.seq)> 32) )    )

  This comparison takes into account the modulo :math:`2^{6}` arithemtic used to increment the sequence numbers.
-Intuitively, the comparaison divides the circle of all sequence numbers in two halfs.
-Usually, the sequence number of the received LSP is previous one incremented by one, but sometimes the sequence numbers of two successive LSPs may differ, e.g. if one router has been disconnected from the network for some time.
-This comparison worked well until October 27, 1980.
+Intuitively, the comparaison divides the circle of all sequence numbers in two halves.
+Usually, the sequence number of the received LSP is equal to the sequence number of the stored LSP incremented by one, but sometimes the sequence numbers of two successive LSPs may differ, e.g. if one router has been disconnected from the network for some time.
+The comparison above worked well until October 27, 1980.
 On this day, the ARPANET crashed completely.
-The crash was complex and involved sveral routers.
+The crash was complex and involved several routers.
 At one point, LSP `40` and LSP `44` from one of the routers were stored in the LSDB of some routers in the ARPANET.
 As LSP `44` was the newest it should have replaced LSP `40` on all routers.
-Unfortunately, one of the ARPANET routers suffered from a memory problem and sequence number `40` (`101000` in binary) was replaced by `8`(`001000` in binary) in the router and flooded.
+Unfortunately, one of the ARPANET routers suffered from a memory problem and sequence number `40` (`101000` in binary) was replaced by `8` (`001000` in binary) in the buggy router and flooded.
 Three LSPs were present in the network and `44` was newer than `40` that is newer than `8`, but unfortunately `8` was considered as newer than `44`...
 All routers started to exchange these three link state packets for ever and the only solution to recover from this problem was to shutdown the entire network :rfc:`789`.

  Current link state routing protocols usually use 32 bits sequence number and include a special mechanism in the unlikely case that a sequence number reaches the maximum value (using a 32 bits sequence number space takes 136 years if a link state packet is generated every second).

  To deal with the memory corruption problem, link state packets contain a checksum.
-This checksum is computed by the router that generate the LSP.
+This checksum is computed by the router that generates the LSP.
 Each router must verify the checksum when it receives or floods a LSP.
 Furthermore, each router must periodically verify the checksums of the LSPs stored in its LSDB.

 Flooding is illustrated in the figure below.
-By exchanging HELLO messages, each router learns its local topology.
+By exchanging HELLO messages, each router learns its direct neighbours.
 For example, router `E` learns that it is directly connected to routers `D`, `B` and `C`.
 Its first LSP has sequence number `0` and contains the directed links `E->D`, `E->B` and `E->C`.
-Router `E` sends its LSP on all its links and routers `D`, `B` and `C` will insert the LSP in their LSDB and forward it over their other links.
+Router `E` sends its LSP on all its links and routers `D`, `B` and `C` insert the LSP in their LSDB and forward it over their other links.

 .. figure:: fig/network-fig-045-c.png